johnnycyberseed/ibm-zk/pages/Data Set___Type___VSAM___Relative Record (RRDS).md

-- Records accessed by relative number
+- Records accessed by relative number (the array type in VSAM)